FranzTamani/turBOT/testing-suite/readme.md

 - `make memleaktest` -- run memory leak test with valgrind (on tests that require it)

 there may be more commands available on a test-by-test basis, so read each makefile to understand what is available to you.

+## CI Testing
+The Makefile included in the root of the testing suite will traverse through all the tests.
+It checks that the SHA is different to ensure that the file is new and not just a copy.
+It will also try running turbot with the -A flag.
+To execute the tests, run make:

+- `make` -- runs all tests and outputs logs into test-logs.txt

+Alternatively, you can run the script directly and add your own post processing to the console output.

+- `./test-script.sh`